xiongfang/UnrealCS/Engine/Plugins/UnrealCS/README.md

 ## for the  launcher version ue4

-Just download the unrealcs plugin from  the unreal marketplace
+Just download the unrealcs plugin from  the unreal marketplace The forum will also release pre compiled versions of the plugin.[forum link..](http://www.unrealcs.com/read.php?tid=1)

 ## for the git source code ue4